RichCollinson/design-system/style/grid-and-layouts.md

 This is introduction text, if needed

-## This is a section title (if needed to seperate types of content)
+## This is a title for seperating different types of content.
+Incldues an underlie below
+---

 ### This is a display title
 This is explanaition text for the displayed object.
 If needed.
 Below if how an image can be displayed.